johandry/VeDeV/README.md

     $ ./vedev.rb stop ubuntu-14.1

-The environment is ready to use it for your development environment, provision it (using Docker or Puppet) and add more tests with ServerSPEC.
-Just copy the directory of the vagrant machine inside build, example build/ubuntu-14.1*, to the development project directory.
+The environment is ready to use it for your development environment, provision it using Docker, Puppet or a simple Shell Script and to add more tests with ServerSpec.
+Just copy the directory of the vagrant machine inside build, for example build/ubuntu-14.1*, to the development project directory.

 ## Tasks